mvolkmann/blog/src/neovim.md

 - `treesitter.lua`
 - `ui.lua`

-To check the status of your installation, enter `:checkhealth`.

 {% aTargetBlank "https://github.com/jesseduffield/lazygit#homebrew",
 "lazygit" %} is a terminal UI for Git commands.
 To install it, enter `brew install lazygit`.